AceNova01/PokeNeural/README.md

 Copy the Key: A long string of letters and numbers will appear.
 Copy this immediately.

 Paste this key into the website to start battling!

+And also, everything is free just click past the premium stuff.
+Thats just a template for upcoming updates, if the AI recieves good feedback and people want to see me complete this.